What Causes Subchorionic Hemorrhage in Pregnancy?

 Subchorionic Hemorrhage Pregnancy Outcome

 Thankfully, everything I’ve read has given me positive outcomes for subchorionic hemorrhage.
 Most of the time, the subchorionic hemorrhage either bleeds out or reabsorbs into the body.
 Babies are born healthy and on time.

 Other times, the subchorionic hemorrhage either stays put or grows along with the baby.
 In some cases, if it grows too large, it may cause preterm birth as it basically pushes the baby out.

 Unfortunately some women may lose their pregnancy, especially if the hemorrhage is underneath the placenta and causes the placenta to separate from the uterine wall.
 If that is the case for you, don’t panic, because I have read many positive outcomes for this type of hemorrhage too!

 If anything, reading so many positive stories of other pregnant women with subchorionic hemorrhages has given me hope, and I hope that gives you hope as well.

-Having the SCH was probably the scariest thing that ever happened to me in all of my pregnancies, but I am happy to say that I had a very positive outcome.
+Having the SCH was probably the scariest thing that ever happened to me in all of my pregnancies.
+I am thankful to be able to say that I had a very positive outcome.
 My SCH was undetectable via ultrasound between weeks 17-19.
 I had no other episodes after that.
 My baby girl was born healthy and happy in late December 2015.

 If you know of anyone who would benefit from reading this, please share it!
 Thanks!